neilsoult/typescript-imports-sort/README.md

 - Maybe none of these. ¯\_(ツ)_/¯

 ## Release Notes

+## 1.10.0
+- added `maxLineLength` option.
+This only applies to single-line imports and will take precedence over `maxNamedImportsInSingleLine`

 ## 1.9.0
 - added inline flag `disable-sort-imports` to disable sorting imports for that page